DataFire/DataFire/docs/RunningFlows.md

 # Executing Flows
-Flows can be run on the command line or using cron.
+Flows can be run manually on the command line or automatically using cron.
 You can also run them in response to HTTP events (webhooks) or on a recurring schedule using AWS Lambda or inside the Serverless framework.